Vyral/base-template/_posts/2020-03-09-want-to-get-paid-to-show-families-their-potential-dream-home.md

 ---

 {% include youtube.html %}

+Showing homes to clients only makes up about 5% of what an agent does, but you can make it 100%.

 On the latest episode of my podcast with Van and Bonnie, I have exciting news to share: **The Misty SOLDwisch Home Selling Team is looking for showing agents to show houses for our team. &nbsp;**